makerdao/community/governance/votes/Executive vote - May 15, 2025.md

 #### Deploy New VoteDelegate Factory

-A new Vote Delegate factory contract will be deployed.
+A new Vote Delegate factory contract has been pre-deployed at [0x4Cf3DaeFA2683Cd18df00f7AFF5169C00a9EccD5](https://etherscan.io/address/0x4Cf3DaeFA2683Cd18df00f7AFF5169C00a9EccD5).
 The Vote Delegate factory contract will support deploying Delegate Contracts that SKY holders and SKY Staking users can delegate their voting power to.

 #### Deploy New SKY Chronicle Scribe Instance Oracle and Add it to the OSM_MOM Contract

-A new Oracle Security Module based on the Scribe SKY oracle will be deployed and added to the OSM_MOM.
+A new Oracle Security Module based on the Scribe SKY oracle has been pre-deployed at [0x511485bBd96e7e3a056a8D1b84C5071071C52D6F](https://etherscan.io/address/0x511485bBd96e7e3a056a8D1b84C5071071C52D6F) and added to the OSM_MOM.

 #### Update Smart Burn Engine Parameters

 The parameters of the Smart Burn Engine will be updated as follows:

 - The oracle will be changed to the new SKY oracle.
-- The rewardsDuration for the LSEV2-SKY-A USDS rewards contract will be set so that it is equal to the splitter.hop parameter (**1,728 seconds**.)
+- The rewardsDuration for the LSEV2-SKY-A USDS rewards contract will be set so that it is equal to the `splitter.hop` parameter (**1,728 seconds**.)

 #### Launch Sky Staking